Architect in Reading

 A Practical, Local Approach

-Every project is different, but the aim is the same — a well-considered design that works and stands a good chance of approval.
+Every project is different, but the aim is the same — a well-considered design that works, suits the property and stands a good chance of approval.

-If you’re considering a project in Ascot, Sunninghill or Sunningdale, I’m happy to talk things through and give you a clear idea of what’s possible.
+If you’re considering a project in Reading or nearby, I’m happy to talk things through and give you a clear idea of what may be possible.